A lot of your behavior can be explained by an interesting psychological phenomenon that marketers use constantly.

 As humans, we want to know that we’re not the only one home.
 And luckily, most of us have some sort of number we can boast.

-GetGymBag.com does this well with their counters for boxes shipped, servings supplied and of course customer satisfaction.
+GetGymBag does this well with their counters for boxes shipped, servings supplied, customer satisfaction and Instagram followers.

-The service Help a Reporter Out (which we’ll be talking about later on in this guide) also does a great job displaying their Raw Quantity social proof:
+The service Help a Reporter Out also does a great job displaying their Raw Quantity social proof:

 Nobody wants to be the first to buy, read or consume something, because none of us want to be the guinea pig.
 This is reassuring to customers and members of your target audience.